Skip to content

 For the MX type, a priority

-is set that determines the order
+is set that determines the

-in which mail servers are contacted
+order in which mail servers

-for the delivery of emails.
+are contacted for the delivery

 Destination